 How to Make a Novel Outline

 A novel outline is a plan for a novel.
-If you're outlining for yourself and not for an editor, then the good news is there are no rights or wrongs.
+If you're outlining for yourself and not for an editor, then the good news is there's no right or wrong approach.
 You can type up your outline with Roman numerals, or you can paint it on the carpet in lipstick if that works for you.
 Every author has their own system.

 Skip to topic